Please allow two working days for your request to be processed.

 To request a repeat prescription of a long-term medication, please either use the computerised request slip supplied with your prescription or make your request online.
-Both these methods are given priority as they are easy to process.
+Both these methods are processed within 48 hours.

 If you have lost your request slip or are not registered for online services, please put your request in writing, clearly indicating what you need and giving a contact telephone number.
 Requests may be:

 1) Left with the receptionist (you may post requests through our letterbox if the surgery is closed).